domvm/domvm/README.md

 el("input", {oninput: filter});
 ```

-**Parameterized** listeners are defined using arrays and executed by a proxy handler.
+**Parameterized** listeners are defined using arrays and executed by a single, document-level, capturing proxy handler.
 They:

 - Can pass through additional args and receive `(...args, e, node, vm, data)`
 - Will invoke global and vm-level `onevent` callbacks